hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/Learning_Notes/bayesian_analysis/NHST_vs_Bayesian.md

 # Null Hypothesis Significance Testing (NHST) vs Bayesian Analysis

-* In NHST, the goal of <b>inference</b> is to ecide whether a particular value of a model parameter can be rejected.
+* In NHST, the goal of <b>inference</b> is to decide whether a particular value `𝜃` of a model parameter can be rejected.
 * A good experiment is founded on the principle that the data is insulated from the experimenter's intentions.

 ## About p-value